History & Prehistory

 North American Indian Days.
 Photographer: Todd Klassy

-The Blackfeet Indian Reservation is in northwestern Montana along the eastern slopes of the Rocky Mountains.
-Canada borders its one-and-a-half million acres to the north and to the west is Glacier National Park.
-The largest community on the reservation is Browning, it is home to Blackfeet Community College.
-There are eight major lakes and 175 miles of fishing streams on the reservation.
-Tribal permits are required to fish on the reservation.
-The tribe operates four campgrounds.
+The Blackfeet Indian Reservation is in north-central Montana along the eastern slopes of the Rocky Mountains.
+Canada borders its lands to the north, and its western boundary touches Glacier National Park.
+The reservation covers about 1.46 to 1.5 million acres (around 2,370 square miles) of prairie, foothills, and mountain country.
+The largest community on the reservation is Browning, which is the seat of tribal government and home to Blackfeet Community College.
+There are many lakes and fishing streams on Blackfeet lands, and tribal permits are required to fish or camp there; the tribe and local businesses operate campgrounds and recreation sites for visitors.

 North American Indian Days